trskop/dot.config/yx/toolset/man/yx-jmp.1.md

 # NAME

-`yx-jmp` -- Let user select a relevant file to edit based on various sorces.
+`yx-jmp` - Let user select a relevant file to edit based on various sources.

 # USAGE